portget/portdoc/docs/index.md

 # Welcome to Port

-TPort is a message-based library management database.
+Port is a message-based library management database.
 It allows users to quickly redevelop and reconfigure applications by calling pre-written libraries.
 This feature simplifies the application development process, enabling users to create applications more easily and efficiently.

 Please see the documentation [lincense](license.md)